 The striking visuals and gorgeous textures of laminate flooring have never been more popular!
-Our shoppers love how easy laminate is to maintain, the valuable price point this durable surface offers, and the many options available inside the showroom at We'll Floor You in Jupiter, FL.
+Our shoppers love how easy laminate is to maintain, the valuable price point this durable surface offers, and the many options available inside the showroom at We'll Floor You in Stuart, FL.
 The number one question that we receive when it comes to laminate flooring: How is it made?

 Laminate flooring is a manufactured flooring product designed to mimic authentic hardwood flooring as well as stunning natural stone and ceramic tile.
 Although each manufacturer will have varying production methods, today’s laminate flooring is usually engineered using sustainable and eco-friendly methods!
 There are four essential layers in laminate flooring.

 The backing layer balances or stabilizes the flooring, resists moisture, and is usually made of plastic, paper, or melamine.